 Trump Score Card

 As President Trump took office in Jan 2017, replacing the then current Obamacare was high on Trump's list.
 Although America offers access to the best healthcare in the world, it can do better with the imperfect system.
-Proponents of Obamacare point out the following failures of Obamacare (Also known as the Affordable Care Act).
+Proponents of Obamacare are quick to point out the following failures of Obamacare (Also known as the Affordable Care Act).

 4: US health care costs surged to an astonshing 17 % of GDP under Obamacare.

 5: Many doctors bailing out.
 Surveys have predicted that physicians' anger over Obamacare, over regulations, over declining reimbursement would drive them out.

 6: Insurance companies bailing out due to losing money.

 9: Full time job loss because companies are reducing full time workers to part time hours to avoid being forced to pay for Obamacare.

 12: Too many people on Obamacare are waiting too long to get health care treatments.
 Like most all countries with government controlled socialized medicine, patients wait so long for the medical care needed that the disease gets them before the doctor does.

 13. Obamacare burdened an estimated 300 million Americans in order to ensure 17 million other Americans received coverage.

 14: Yes it is true more than 17 million Americans are covered by Obamacare but that number is disputed.
 And it is argued that some of these insured do not really need the free coverage.
 Instead of spending money on cigarettes, gambling, drugs, alcohol, expensive sneakers, the latest and greatest smart phones and other non necessity items, they should be spending it on basic affordable catastrophic health insurance.
 Buying healthcare should be the top priority over any non necessity item.
 Or instead of thousands of people unreporting or under-reporting their cash only income, they should spend that non taxed cash savings and put it towards their own healthcare.